-To Set the ATIS ID Number:
+To Set the ATIS ID Number: NOTE

 The ATIS ID is a 10-digit number that will always begin with the number "9."
 You will be asked to enter only the last nine digits.
-The first digit, "9," has been automatically entered for you.
+The first digit, "9," has been automatically entered for you

-1. With the radio turned Off, press and hold the Channel Down and SCAN buttons and simultaneously power On the radio.
+- 1. With the radio turned Off, press and hold the Channel Down and SCAN buttons and simultaneously power On the radio. - 2.
+The LCD will display the ATIS icon.
+A dash (-), to the right of the digit "9," will be flashing for the next entry.